leeneil/ghio-mpi/README.md

 mpirun -np 20 ./ghio intensity 499 92 2000 20 20
 ```

 This command will solve input `intensity` with 2000 iterations in each of 20 generations, and with 20 CPUs.
+However, please note that the input must be **root-squared** and **non-fftshifted**.

 # Credits
 GHIO was developed and invented by C.-C. Chen et al.; this code was primarily writtend by T.-Y Lan.